Wangmoaza/kiwonjob/README.md

 * calculated centralities for PPI network and HumanNet network
 * constructed dataframe having essentiality information for PPI and HumanNet.

+#### 2017-08-23

+* Wilcoxon Rank-sum test and t-test between essential and non-essential genes at diffent cutoff (c1, c3, c3_cs).
+Test results saved in files.
+Most of them were insignificant.
+Even if it were significant, the difference itself was minimal.
+Seems like there is no difference in centrality between essential and nonessential genes.
+* drew boxplot for each cutoff.
+Exported to pdf files.

 #### TODO